mulchus/SpacePhotos/README.md

 The delay is set in the script launch line.
 - directory - location of photos (full path);
 - pause - the delay between publications in seconds.
+A special pause is set in seconds (14400) in the ".env" file.
 ```
 python PATH_TO_THE_FOLDER_WITH_SCRIPT\specified_photo_post.py [-h] [directory]
 ```